chpego/proxmox_unifi_network_controler_lxc/README.md

 ## Unifi Network Controller in Proxmox LXC container

-This is a fork of project https://github.com/whiskerz007/proxmox_portainer_lxc
+This is a fork of project [whiskerz007](https://github.com/whiskerz007/proxmox_portainer_lxc) and use the this of [Glenn](https://community.ui.com/questions/ccbc7530-dd61-40a7-82ec-22b17f027776)

 Many benefits can be gained by using a LXC container compared to a VM.
 The resources needed to run a LXC container are less than running a VM.
 Modifing the resouces assigned to the LXC container can be done without having to reboot the container.
 Packages that are installed to not interfere with the Proxmox OS.
 Usage